cltl/ma-tm-domains-SDG-tracker/README.md

 **BOW Baseline** - takes the whole  training corpus, lower case with stop words and punctuation removed and trains.
 Then the test set is fit to this vector model and predictions made.

-**NEW FOLDER classify_only** This contains a .py script with supporting utils.py and an .xlsx file - assuming a user has the prepared balanced_df_WITH_aid_with_slave_threshold_4_keep.json file and balanced_df_WITH_aid_with_slave_threshold_4_keep_RoBERTa.pkl BERT embeddings pickle this will output:
-- a classification report for the BERT-based system
-- a classification report for the Baseline system
-- a result.tsv file with columns: text,	label (gold),	predictions (BERT),	confidence,	baseline (predictions) the confidence value is the absolute value of the distance_function array (distance to hyperplane) rounded to 3 decimal places.

 **end_to_end_classifier_test_FPC** (for public consumption) This file is an updated version of Gigaword_to_classifier.
 Including Neural Net and output files.

-**Sentiment Analysis** contains the code used to train the sentiment classifier.

 **Keyword_lookup.ipynb** is code for looping over previously extracted pickles to extract filtered json files